 Beginners to strength training cannot do these, and attempting to do so may result in shoulder injury.
 Same with parallel bar dips.

-The novice also needs to be aware of not over-loading barbells when performing compound routines like deadlifts or good-mornings.
+The novice also needs to be aware of not over-loading barbells when performing compound routines like deadlifts.
 These can be practiced for high reps with body weight only, then light weights.

 Beginners also almost always cannot do a true, good-form pushup — another compound exercise, unless knees are on the floor, and even then, this can be difficult.

 Modified pushups (knees on floor, hands pushing off an elevated surface) can be done to prep the novice strength trainer for “real” pushups.

 Beginners, no matter how weak, can do the compound routines of bench presses, deadlifts, good-mornings, seated cable pulley rows, standing barbell rows, “machine” rows, T-bar rows (with or without support), one-arm bent-over rows, squats with body weight only (or light dumbbells and barbells), and modified seated dips, in which the legs are bent, feet on floor.

 Chin-ups and pull-ups are also compound moves, and beginners, of course, typically can’t do these.

 However, they can gear up for them, as well as parallel bar dips, by using chin/dip assist machines.

 Beginners should get used to dumbbell squats and tracked barbell squats before moving on to free barbell squats.